silas/rock/docs/rock/index.md

 There are two primary types of builds, a developer build (`rock build`) and a deployment build (`rock build --deployment`).
-In most runtimes the primary difference between the builds is that the deployment build requires a lock file (ex: `Gemfile.lock`, `npm-shrinkwrap.json`, etc..), but the distinction can also be exploited to setup things like commit hooks or build static resources.
+In most runtimes the primary difference between the builds is that the deployment build requires a lock file (e.g. `Gemfile.lock`, `npm-shrinkwrap.json`), but the distinction can also be exploited to setup things like commit hooks or build static resources.

     runtime: node08